What to Do When Your Relationship is at Breaking Point

 What is a relationship “breaking point”?

-A “breaking point” in a relationship is a critical moment when the relationship is on the brink of collapse.
+A “breaking point” in a relationship is a critical moment when it’s on the brink of collapse.
 It’s when one or both partners are seriously considering ending the relationship.
 This is different from the usual ups and downs that all relationships go through.
 A breaking point is a more severe stage where the possibility of a breakup becomes very real.

 It’s a point where both parties often feel exhausted, hurt, and at a loss for what to do.
 When looking ahead to the future, it can seem like big changes need to happen for the relationship to continue, or it will inevitably end.
 This can be a frightening and overwhelming realization, especially if you thought this was the person you were going to be with forever.